yak/virtualmeet-vcs-tools/database_versioning/README.markdown

 **Do not use transactions in your changesets.** A transaction is automatically wrapped around each changeset.

-**Required extensions are only checked for presence; upgrading or downgrading them needs to be done manually.
+**Required extensions are installed if missing, but there is no automatic upgrading, downgrading or uninstalling.** Upgrading or downgrading extensions needs to be done manually.
 Removing an extension from the config will not cause it to be uninstalled from the database.

 Creating a new baseline
 ------------------------